mroth/grayratio/README.md

 <img src="https://cloud.githubusercontent.com/assets/40650/4848081/a7050588-6057-11e4-982c-a54118be602a.png" width="682">

 ## Usage
-Clone this repo, and then when within the directory, do:
+Clone or download this repo, and then when within the directory, do:

     ./grayratio.sh